collections-library/collections.library/README.md

 Forget Freelancer Platforms, AI Bots scanning every word

-Forget their Site Admins, Human Agents and other waste scum
+Forget Site Admins, Human Agents and other waste scum

 Enjoy Freedom of Speech right here or in your Browser